Understanding Nail Fungus

 Keep Feet Dry and Clean

-Thoroughly dry your feet after washing, and wear moisture-wicking socks to reduce moisture.
+Thoroughly dry your feet after washing, and choose moisture-wicking socks to help reduce dampness.

 Choose Proper Footwear

-Opt for breathable shoes and avoid sharing footwear with others to prevent fungal growth.
+Opt for breathable shoes and avoid sharing footwear with others to lower the risk of cross-contamination.

 Practice Good Hygiene

-Regularly clean and trim your nails to prevent fungal infections.
+Regularly clean and trim your nails to help support overall foot health.

 Protect Your Feet